davewibisono/nwb/content/about-us/_index.md

   enable: true
   image: /images/about-nwb.png
   title: About NWB
   content: Progress in modern science is enabled by data sharing.
-Thereare major
+There are major
-    obstacles, however, that limit the open exchange of data particularly in neuroscience, afield where many small laboratories are pursuing diverse questions about the brain using a greatvariety of tools and techniques.
-In mid 2014, The Kavli Foundation initiated Neurodata WithoutBorders, a consortium of researchers and foundations with a shared interest in breaking down theobstacles to data sharing.
+    obstacles, however, that limit the open exchange of data particularly in neuroscience, a field where many small laboratories are pursuing diverse questions about the brain using a greatvariety of tools and techniques.
+In mid 2014, The Kavli Foundation initiated Neurodata Without Borders, a consortium of researchers and foundations with a shared interest in breaking down the obstacles to data sharing.
 overview_section:
   enable: true
   image: /images/overview.png